Things You’ll Find Only In Stowe This SummerMay 17, 2021

 Stowe, Vermont is a charming small town with everything travelers need to build bucket list-worthy memories for nature and adventure lovers alike.
 Named one of 11 Best Small Towns in America by Travel + Leisure, Stowe is a unique destination with things you’ll find only here.
 Experience the best of Vermont in Stowe this summer—from breathtaking scenic views to small-town charm and abundant outdoor recreation!
 Make this summer a memorable one with unforgettable world-class adventures, unique cultural experiences, and local signature flavors—all packaged together only in Stowe!
 Read on to discover some of the things that truly differentiate Stowe in the summer.

 Stowe’s natural beauty is immediately apparent.
 Nestled in a valley east of the Green Mountains of Vermont, there are scenic views at every turn.
 Take in the fresh mountain air and enjoy a relaxing walk, hike, bike ride or drive for picturesque scenes that inspire and make the best backdrop for Instagram-worthy photos that capture the memory of your visit.
+Trapp Family Lodge offers sweeping mountain views from its property from which you can get a trail pass to hike, bike, take a tour, and more.
 Only in Stowe you’ll find Vermont’s tallest waterfall, Moss Glen Falls, an ideal location for a short and scenic hikes.
 Stowe is also home to Bingham Falls and Sterling Gorge Falls.
 You’ll also find scenic views dining outdoors, especially from the Cliff House Restaurant on Mount Mansfield, Vermont’s highest peak.

 Recreate outdoors year-round in our charming small town.
 While skiing and the town of Stowe expanded steadily over the years as interest in the sport grew, Stowe became a premier vacation destination that has hosted travelers for more than 200 years.
 With an extensive, world-class trail network, it’s no wonder hiking, biking and paddling are among the most popular activities in the summer.
 They are also great ways to take in the scenic views!
 Only in Stowe you’ll find Vermont’s highest peak, Mount Mansfield—the perfect destination for summer hiking adventures and mountain activities including ZipTour Adventure, the world’s fastest zipline, and Gondola SkyRide at Stowe Mountain Resort.
 Vermont’s historic Long Trail (LT) is one of the most popular trails.
 Built in 1910 by the Green Mountain Club, the LT is the United States’ oldest footpath and runs 273 miles between the Massachusetts and Canadian borders, and crosses over Mt.
 Mansfield and into Smugglers’ Notch and beyond.